We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 Whole-house humidifiers are connected to the ductwork of a house.
 Unlike ultrasonic and evaporative humidifiers that distribute mist from a single vent mounted on the humidifier, whole-house humidifiers work as part of the HVAC system, adding moisture to an entire home.
 Many of these humidifiers can also be connected to a house’s plumbing system, providing a limitless water supply.

-Some brands offer models that use a wall-mounted fan for houses without an HVAC system.
-Whether the humidifier works with the HVAC system or as a wall-mounted fan, professional installation is strongly recommended for any kind of whole-house humidifier.
+Some brands offer models that use a wall-mounted fan for houses without a ducted HVAC system.
+Whether the humidifier works with the HVAC system or as a wall-mounted fan, whole house humidifier cost tends to be more than other model types as professional installation is strongly recommended to avoid damage to the existing system.

 Warm Mist vs. Cool Mist

-A warm-mist humidifier adds moisture to the air by evaporating the water poured into its reservoir.
-The unit heats that water, causing it to vaporize.
+A warm-mist humidifier adds moisture to the air by boiling the water poured into its reservoir.
+The unit heats that water, causing it to vaporize as steam.
 This humidifier is ideal during the cold winter months when colds and flu are rampant, causing all kinds of respiratory conditions.
 At these times, a warm-mist humidifier emits a soothing mist that makes breathing much easier.

 By contrast, cool-mist humidifiers add water to the air by blowing dry air over a saturated wick.
-Unlike warm-mist humidifiers, the cool-mist variety does not use heat, making them ideal for warmer months and safe to use overnight or in children’s rooms.
+Unlike warm-mist humidifiers, the cool-mist variety does not use heat, making them safer for children’s rooms.

-That said, Li points out that using a cool-mist humidifier in the winter or a warm-mist model in the summer is certainly fine as neither should make much of a difference in room temperature.
+The temperature of the mist is likely only noticeable if you’re close to the humidifier.
+Li notes that using a cool-mist humidifier in the winter or a warm-mist model in the summer is certainly fine as neither should make much of a difference in room temperature.
 “The particles are so tiny once aerosolized that they will very quickly adopt the temperature of the room,” he says.

 Room Size and Tank Capacity

-Large humidifiers can hold up to 4 gallons of water to handle this coverage, which gives them enough capacity to run for a day or more before requiring a refill.
-Some whole-home units attach directly to the home’s water lines, giving the humidifier a limitless water supply.
+Large humidifiers can hold several gallons of water to handle this coverage, which gives them enough capacity to run for a day or more before requiring a refill.
+Some whole-home units attach directly to the home’s water lines, eliminating the need for refills.

 Ease of Cleaning

-Most humidifiers are easy to operate (simply fill the tank and turn on the unit) but are a bit trickier to maintain.
+Most humidifiers are easy to operate—simply fill the tank and turn on the unit—but are a bit trickier to maintain.
 It’s typically recommended to clean humidifiers once a week.
+Li reminds users that “you want to ensure that it’s easy to clean; otherwise, there can be mold, mildew, and bacteria colonization, which can actually worsen someone’s underlying skin conditions or allergies.”

 Besides technology and capacity, the difference between a cheap humidifier and a more expensive model is often how the water tank is designed.
-The water tanks on more affordable models are sometimes impossible to access directly with a cleaning brush, which means it’s necessary to soak them regularly to prevent mold growth.
+The tanks on more affordable models are sometimes impossible to access directly with a cleaning brush, which means it’s necessary to soak them regularly to prevent mold growth.
+Even some touted as self-cleaning humidifiers still require regular manual cleaning.

 Humidistat